Yamase31/AI_FinalProject/README.md

 # AI FinalProject
+## Solving sudoku puzzles using a CNN (Convolutional Neural Network)

-## CSCI 315 FinalProject
+### CSCI 315 FinalProject

-## Authors: Laurie Jones, Jacob Flood, Will Medick, James Lawson, and Evan Phaup
+### Authors: Laurie Jones, Jacob Flood, Will Medick, James Lawson, and Evan Phaup

 Orginial project that we based our project off of: https://github.com/shivaverma/Sudoku-Solver